Mr-vero/ezCrypt/README.md

 # lazyCrypt

-`lazyCrypt.js` designed for secure key generation, hash creation, and authenticated encryption using the AES-256-CBC algorithm.
+LazyCrypt is designed for secure key generation, hash creation, and authenticated encryption using the AES-256-CBC algorithm.
 This module provides a simple and convenient way to handle cryptographic operations in your Node.js/Javascript applications.

 ## Author